rivermont/spidy/README.md

 Renaming the file extension will fix this.

 ## File Zipping
-When autosaving, spidy will archive the contents of the `saved/` directory to a `.zip` file, and then clear `saved/`.<br>
+When autosaving, spidy can archive the contents of the `saved/` directory to a `.zip` file, and then clear `saved/`.
-The name of each zip file will be unique, as it is generated from the current time.

 # Tutorial